buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcGridAxis.md

 Most grids are defined by a pair of axis lists, each defined by a base grid axis and axes given by an offset to the base axis.
 The use of <em>IfcOffsetCurve2D</em> as underlying AxisCurve supports this concept.

-> HISTORY&nbsp; New entity in IFC1.0
+> HISTORY  New entity in IFC1.0

 ## Attributes